 Companies operating under special legislation are exempted from import taxes and environment levy on equipment and raw materials required for the operation of the business.
 The various departments and institutions, international bodies and organisations listed in Part II-B of the Customs Tariff are exempt from the payment of customs duty.
-Specific goods (e.g. computers), also mentioned in Part II-B, are exempt from customs duty.
+Specific goods (e.g.: computers), also mentioned in Part II-B, are exempt from customs duty.

-All manufacturing entities and agriculturists, including persons involved in fishing and horticulture are exempt from the payment of duty on items (including packaging materials, machinery, equipment and spares) imported for use in their businesses.
+- Manufacturers and Agriculturists – All manufacturing entities and agriculturists, including persons involved in fishing and horticulture are exempt from the payment of duty on items (including packaging materials, machinery, equipment and spares) imported for use in their businesses.

 Diplomatic shipments are usually exempt from customs duties and taxes.
-However, there are some procedures that must be carried out to facilitate this status.
-An original bill of lading and inventory are required prior to arrival of the shipment so that diplomatic agencies can apply for the exemption certificate required for customs clearance.
+However; there are some procedures that must be carried out to facilitate this status.
+An original Bill of Lading and inventory are required prior to arrival of the shipment so that diplomatic agencies can apply for the exemption certificate required for customs clearance.
 Approval from the Ministry of Foreign Affairs takes about four (4) working days.
 Clearance can then be done as soon as one (1) day after the documents are returned from the ministry.